0xMikeAdams/wpmcp/readme.txt

 This usually means:
 1. The plugin isn't activated
 2. You need to flush permalinks (Settings > Permalinks > Save)
-3. You're making a GET request instead of POST
+3. You're making a GET request instead of POST to the MCP endpoint
 4. The API key is missing or invalid

+You can test if the plugin is working by visiting: `https://yoursite.com/wp-json/wpmcp/v1/test`

 = Can I use this with custom post types? =